jadonk/bone101/examples/robot/python/ReadMe.md

-Python Examples for EudMIP Robot
+Python Examples for EduMIP Robot
 ================================

 The following are python3 examples that run on the